devhomie/d3-github-api/README.md

  - To create our chart, we first have to create the svg element that will hold it and the two `g` elements for the axes.
      - In this case, the axes will be on the bottom and left sides

+### Drawing the Axes

+ - Witht he elements created, we can make a start on the `update` function, which will draw the visualization.
+   - First, create the scales based on the `data` and draw the axes.